esphome/esphome-docs/components/wifi_now.rst

 .. note::

-    Due to a some wired resource problem it is not possible to use and ESP32 with WIFI enabled to communicate with a ESP8266 and vice versa.
+    Due to a some weird resource problem it is not possible to use and ESP32 with WIFI enabled to communicate with a ESP8266 and vice versa.

 **Restrictions (by ESP-Now)**: